 Gender pay equity has been a top institutional priority since 2007.
 The provost works closely with the Washington University Faculty Senate Council and the deans of all university schools to address the gender gap in compensation.
 Their efforts include periodic reports on gender pay equity, which can be viewed from the Office of the Provost website.
-For questions or concerns regarding gender pay equity contact Provost Holden Thorp or Professor Hillary Anger Elfenbein, Chair, Faculty Senate Council Gender Pay Equity Committee.
+For questions or concerns regarding gender pay equity contact Provost Beverly Wendland or Professor Hillary Anger Elfenbein, Chair, Faculty Senate Council Gender Pay Equity Committee.

 Medical Campus Career Flexibility Supports

 Supported by a Alfred P. Sloan Foundation Grant, the university’s Medical Campus offers many resources to support work/life balance and enhance career flexibility for its faculty.

 Washington University offers a variety of additional resources to support an inclusive community for our faculty and staff, including Ombuds for Danforth Campus faculty, Medical Campus faculty, and all staff, postdocs, and graduate students; a preferred name policy; gender-inclusive restrooms; and a contract employee scholarship program.
 There are also myriad ways to get involved through affinity, cultural and advocacy groups that are open to all members of our campus community.
 Through the Offices of the Provost and Human Resources, the university also offers many leadership development opportunities for faculty and staff.